The Jade Treasure

 All gasped.

-Cried the King of Chu, jumping up.
+Cried the King of Qin, jumping up.
 "We fasted for three days and planned this ceremony just as you said.
 Now you tell us you are not keeping your side of the bargain!"

 The Story of the Jade Treasure

-The royal court thought the King of Chu very clever for staging this test on Han, not realizing that the king had been caught short and had thought of the test on the spot.
-But that was not as clever as the King of Han thought of Gan, when his attendant returned safely with the Jade Treasure and when, days later, Gan returned safely as well.
-The King of Han quickly promoted Gan to the rank of highest court official, where he served with distinction for the rest of his days.
+The royal court thought the King of Qin very clever for staging this test on Han, not realizing that the King had been caught short and had thought of the test on the spot.
+But that was not as clever as the King of Chao thought of Gan, when his attendant returned safely with the Jade Treasure and when, days later, Gan returned safely as well.
+The King of Chao quickly promoted Gan to the rank of highest court official, where he served with distinction for the rest of his days.

-The King of Han never received the 15 cities that were promised by the King of Chu.
-And so of course the King of Chu never received the magnificent Jade Treasure.
+The King of Chao never received the 15 cities that were promised by the King of Qin.
+And so of course the King of Qin never received the magnificent Jade Treasure.

 end